epimorphics/lr_common_styles/README.md

 A Rails engine to provide common look and feel elements to the suite of HM Land-Registry open-linked-data applications.

+Please see the other repositories in the [HM Land Registry Open Data](https://github.com/epimorphics/hmlr-linked-data/) project for more details.

 ## Developer notes

 There's not much code here, just shared CSS styles etc.